 So your very expensive tent gets broken or damaged.
 What can you do?
-We show you a few ways to help you fix the problem.
+We will show you a few ways to help you fix the problem.

-Many family tents are a considerable financial investment and when accidents happen, such as a bent tent pole, you could be facing the prospect of seeing that investment disappear.
+Many family tents are a considerable financial investment, and when accidents happen, such as a bent tent pole, you could be facing the prospect of seeing that investment disappear.

 Fixing a bent tent peg

 You will get bent tent pegs, especially if you use the basic pegs that come with some tents.

 These tent pegs are quite cheap and will easily bend.
 Whilst you can try and build a jig and straighten them, it's not worth it.